 Children don’t really grasp the concept of winning and losing until age 4 or 5, which is when competitive play can kick in.
 In supportive environments, a little competition can be healthy, Scott says, since it helps kids understand that losing isn’t the end of the world.
 To introduce your child to the notion of winning, losing and taking turns, start with a simple board game like Candy Land.
 If even that seems too upsetting, try a game where players are on the same team working toward a common goal, like Richard Scarry’s Busytown Eye Found It or the Sneaky, Snacky Squirrel Game.

-You've probably heard about STEM learning (as in science, technology, engineering and math).
-Constructive play is the precursor to all that.
-"This is when children create things with toys or objects in their environment.
-It helps them develop science, engineering, creativity, math and problem-solving skills, and it encourages our early inventors," Scott says.
-Think: skyscrapers that kids build from blocks or cars they design out of cardboard boxes.
-This type of play also encompasses sensory play, when kids experiment with materials like floam, rice, clay or sand.
+STEM learning (as in science, technology, engineering and math) is a common term for childhood development, and constructive play is the precursor to it.
+"This is when children create things with toys or objects in their environment,” Scott says.
+“It helps them develop science, engineering, creativity, math and problem-solving skills, and it encourages our early inventors.”
+(Think: skyscrapers that kids build from blocks or cars they design out of cardboard boxes.)
+This type of play also encompasses sensory play, when kids experiment with materials like rice, clay or sand.
 You don’t need to bother buying lots of fancy materials to encourage constructive play—kids are content to play with whatever is lying around the house, like empty paper towel rolls, clean plastic containers and empty egg cartons.

 While this one may be an obvious part of childhood, both Shaheen and Hovington emphasize its importance—especially in the modern day age of screens.
 “Much research has been done in the past several decades noting the many benefits of outdoor play on learning, attention, self-regulation, and environmental awareness,” Shaheen notes.
 According to the AAP, outdoor play can help kids’ physical health, promote more engaged learning, improve critical thinking skills, boost mental health and help emotional regulation.